rorystouder/OptionBotPro/docs/setup/05-tastytrade-setup.md

 # TastyTrade API Setup

-This guide helps you configure and test the TastyTrade API integration for the TastyTrades UI application.
+This guide helps you configure and test the TastyTrade API integration for the OptionBotPro application.

 ## Step 1: Obtain TastyTrade API Credentials